Depending on the model and size of the helicopter, a helicopter’s blades, which are between 40-60ft long, spin from about 225 RPM to 500 RPM.

 The huge American twin-engined, tandem-rotor, heavy-lift Boeing CH-47 Chinook helicopter blades spin at approximately 225 RPM.
 A smaller helicopter might have blades that rotate at around 400 RPM.

-Can Helicopter Blades Reach Supersonic Speed?
+Helicopter Blades Can’t Reach Supersonic Speed

 If you’ve ever been near a helicopter as it takes off, or even when it is flying overhead, you know that the noise its blades make as they spin can be immense, very much uncomfortably so.